-Join David Gassner for an in-depth discussion in this video Managing files and directories, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Managing files and directories, part of Advanced Java Programming.

 In Java 7, once you know how to use the Path class to point to a directory or a file, it's…another simple step to start managing those files to be able to copy, delete, and move them around.…To do this, you use a class called files, the second major part of this new package.…I'm working in a project where I have a file called loremibsom.txt, and it's stored within…a files folder, within the project.…And within my main code I've created a Path Object called source that points to that file…using a relative location.…